Cargill/splinter-docs/community/planning/oauth2_rest_api_authentication.md

 the robust OAuth implementation provided by Google.

 By supporting multiple OAuth providers, we ensure we are not implementing a solution that only works with a single provider.
-Additionally, three (Active Directory, GitHub, and Google) is a reasonable number to initially support.
+Additionally, three (Azure Active Directory, GitHub, and Google) is a reasonable number to initially support.

 ## Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation